 It’s easy to get away from it all if you want to.
 And this can mean whatever you want.
 Away from crowds or tour buses.
 Away from busy highways and technology.
 Want to leave your cell phone behind for a day?
 You can head to any of these places and soak in where you are.

 For all of the hikes we’ve mentioned, we have driving directions here at our base.
 You can also find most of them on the Golden Hikes website.
+And here we go.

-Here are the 10 Best Places to Get Off the Beaten Track in Golden, BC
+10 Best Places to Get Off the Beaten Track in Golden, BC

 1. Holt Lakes